dreger/kqdreger.com/_posts/2012-11-13-the-tinkerer.md

 - That for everything he says "yes" to, he's really saying "no" to something else.
 - That identity comes from God, and not the color of his links.

 That true joy can be found in fruitful work.
 Focused, quality work.
-Resulting in a product representitave of the time it took to create, and the care with which is was crafted.
+Resulting in a product representative of the time it took to create, and the care with which is was crafted.

-From tinkerer, to creator.